feethamCooper/bright-hr-tech-exam/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+A deployed version can be found @ https://bright-hr.cooperfeetham.com/

 # About

 Data handling including API calls and caching (via localStorage) is handled by the useBrightHrApi hook.
 They are also 2 other hooks useEmployeeSelection & useSort that handle their aspects of the app.
 But all hooks use Zustand for they respective state manangement.